Infinite systolic groups are not torsion: k-largeness condition

 In order to prove this theorem, we need to introduce the notion of a \emph{filling diagram}.
-Filling diagrams together with Gauss--Bonnet Theorem will be our fundamental tools in this paper.
+Filling diagrams together with the Gauss--Bonnet Theorem will be our fundamental tools in this article.
 Before introducing filling diagrams we prove the following lemma.